MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

           ram: 16 # (2)!
 ```

-1. Since the `ram` property is not set for this instance, the default value is used (8 GiB).
+1. Since the `ram` property is not set for this instance, the default value (8 GiB) is used.

 2. This instance has the `ram` property set, and therefore the set value (16 GiB) overrides the default value (8 GiB).